 Locations That Require Window Restrictors

+You may have noticed that in hospitals most windows have restrictors in place.
 For patient safety, most windows in hospitals use lockable restrictors which are controlled by the staff.
-Whilst the majority of hospitals agree that some fresh air is beneficial to the patients and the environment, window access is usually restricted above the ground floor for patient protection.
+Whilst the majority of hospitals agree that some fresh air is beneficial to patients and the environment, window access is usually restricted above the ground floor for patient protection.

-As in hospitals, care homes also use window restrictors for the protection of residents’ safety – this is extremely important in any type of care or health facility, where vulnerable residents may become disorientated or are mentally unstable.
+As in hospitals, care homes also use window restrictors for resident safety.
+Such safety is extremely important in care and health facilities where vulnerable residents may become disorientated or are mentally unstable.
+The window restrictor rules for care homes focus on safety and care home operators must ensure residents are not able to fall from a window at a height that might cause harm.

-All educational establishments, especially those that cater to children, for safety reasons must restrict the opening of a window to no greater than a 100mm.
-A window restrictor is purely to reduce the risk of falling out of a window.
+All educational establishments, especially those for children, must by law restrict the opening of a window to no greater than a 100mm.
+A window child lock restrictor’s purpose here is to reduce the risk of falling out of a window.

 Locations Where Window Restrictors are Recommended